monsur/jscache/README.md

-JavaScript LRU Cache
+LRU Cache for Node.js
 ====================

-Just a simple LRU cache written in javascript.
-It is loosely based on ASP.NET's Cache, and includes many caching options such as absolute expiration, sliding expiration, cache priority, and a callback function.
-It can be used to cache data locally in the user's browser, saving a server roundtrip in AJAX heavy applications.
+This is a fork of Monsur Hossain's jscache for browsers, which is loosely based on ASP.NET's Cache, and includes many caching options such as absolute expiration, sliding expiration, cache priority, and a callback function on purge.

 How It Works
 ------------